-“Using Your Relationships to Realize Real Life” article by Guy Finley
+“Using Your Relationships to Realize Real Life” a guest article by Guy Finley

 The greatest, most abundant resource on planet Earth is also its least understood and utilized.
 Its unlimited supply is found virtually everywhere, anytime, and under all circumstances, even though few recognize its real value.